Louisville escapes major sanctions in hoops bribery case - WHIZ News

 In the Louisville case, federal prosecutors alleged that Adidas representatives funneled $125,000 to a recruit’s family to get him to attend the school.
 Pitino was not named in the federal complaint and repeatedly denied authorizing or knowing of any payment to a recruit.

+Benck also rejected NCAA allegations that Adidas, as Louisville’s sportswear partner, was acting on behalf of the school’s athletic interests.

+“It was our interpretation that it was merely their own brand promotion,” Benck said.
+“On top of that, the institution never requested any assistance with recruiting in our opinion, had no knowledge of any assistance that the apparel company provided.”

-The Hall of Fame coach and athletic director Tom Jurich were nonetheless fired soon after.
+The Hall of Fame coach and athletic director Tom Jurich were fired in the wake of the federal complaint.
 That episode occurred with Louisville on NCAA probation after a 2015 sex scandal in which a basketball staffer was alleged to have hired strippers to entertain recruits and players.

 Louisville’s sanctions from that scandal included vacating 123 victories, including its 2013 men’s basketball championship and 2012 Final Four appearance — both under Pitino, who now coaches at Iona.